mhavey/marklogic/uml2es/docs/build.md

 - modelName - name of UML module file without .xml suffix
 - entities (optional) - CSV of class names representing entities to create
 - entitySelect (optional) - Possible values:
 	* "infer" - Have the cookie cutter infer which classes are entities.
 Ignore entities specified.
+(This works well for tree-based models where the candidate classes are parents but not children, such as [../examples/hr](../examples/hr).
+It does not always work.
+For example, in the graph-like model [../examples/movies](../examples/movies), the Movie class cannot be inferred to be *entity worthy*.
 	* "all" - All classes are considered entities.
 Ignore entities specified.

 *Dependencies:*